Tool theft is on the rise - and unless you’re taking proper precautions, your tools could be at risk.

 Once you have your branding iron, use a blowtorch to heat up the iron just enough so that you can mark your tools.
 I recommend leaving your mark on a part of the tool that isn’t immediately visible.
 That reduces the chance that the thieves will try to alter your tools to pass off as their own.

-You might have been told that you only need general liability insurance to keep your business protected (and if not, find out why you need it).
+You might have been told that you only need general liability insurance to keep your business protected.
 But that’s not the only policy you need, especially if you’re working with a lot of tools.
 Do yourself a favor and get tool & equipment insurance - it’s a type of policy that reimburses you for the cost of tools if they get stolen.

 I’ve talked to some contractors who thought that their auto insurance or homeowner policies would cover the cost of stolen tools.
 If you’re using your tools for business - which you probably are - then those policies don’t reimburse you for stolen tools.
 Only tool & equipment insurance covers you for the aggravation and expense of replacing your stolen tools.